• Skip to primary navigation

 Share on LinkedIn ChatGPT Perplexity Share on X Share on Facebook

-The global average daily screen time for adults is 6 hours and 51 minutes, according to DataReportal.
-Separately, 50.4% of teenagers ages 12-17 had 4 hours or more of daily screen time, per the CDC.
-The gap between life stages is wider than any single headline suggests; infants average roughly an hour, tweens push past five and a half, and people over 65 in the United Kingdom log just 3h 20m online each day.
+The global average daily screen time for adults aged 18 and older is 6 hours and 51 minutes, per DataReportal’s Q1 2026 Digital Report.
+Separately, 50.4% of US teenagers aged 12-17 had 4 or more hours of daily screen time during July 2021 through December 2023, the CDC’s NHIS-Teen survey reported.
+The gap between life stages is wider than any headline suggests.

 Key Takeaways

-• US teenagers aged 12-17 logged 4 or more hours of daily device exposure at a rate of 50.4% between July 2021 and December 2023, the federal NHIS-Teen survey reported.
+• US teenagers aged 12-17 logged 4 or more hours of daily screen time at a rate of 50.4% between July 2021 and December 2023, the CDC NHIS-Teen survey reported.

-• 40% of children have a tablet by age 2, 58% by age 4, and nearly 1 in 4 own a personal cellphone by age 8, the 2025 researchers’ census observed.
+• 40% of US children have a tablet by age 2, more than half (58%) by age 4, and nearly 1 in 4 own a personal cellphone by age 8, Common Sense Media’s 2025 census observed.

-• 21% of UK users 65 and older have no internet access at home, the widest digital-access gap Ofcom tracks across age brackets.
+• 21% of UK adults aged 65 and older have no internet access at home, per Ofcom’s 2025 Adults’ Media Use and Attitudes Report.

 Editor’s Choice